 What Are Heads Of Terms In A Commercial Property Transaction?

-Much like sales memorandums, that are used in residential property transactions, for more on sales memorandums, and why they are important, see our blog, here, commercial property transactions involve what are known as heads of terms.
+Much like sales memorandums, that are used in residential property transactions, commercial property transactions involve what are known as heads of terms.

 The heads of terms work, very much, in the same way that sales memorandums do, however, heads of terms allow for slightly more information.
 This is because, in some ways, commercial property matters are slightly more complex than residential matters.
-For more on commercial property matters, see our blog, here.
 This is why it is important to ensure you have the expertise of MG Legal’s property conveyancing solicitors on board.
 Our team are simply the best at what we do, and can guide you, from start to finish, through the transaction with ease.
 See the comments of our previous clients for yourself, by following our reviews.

 So, what exactly are the heads of terms, and how do they assist your commercial property transaction?